ttakahashi1591/tastea_tea/README.md

 - Create, Migrate, & Seed the Database:
   - `rails db:{create,migrate,seed}`

-- Run the tests suite and there should be 34 tests should be passing:
+- Run the tests suite and there should be 34 tests passing:
   - `bundle exec rspec`
   - `34 examples, 0 failures`